-The storm drain inlets direct all runoff to a detention pond and though a stormwater treatment unit that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
+The storm drain inlets direct all runoff to a neighboring offsite retention pond with an overflow outlet structure for large storm events.
 This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Virgin River.
 Also our stormwater treatment system holds water that can breed mosquitoes.
 It is important to regularly maintain this system to protect the Virgin River and prevent mosquito breeding.
 Use our Storm Drain Maintenance SOP manage our storm drain system responsibly.